iCyberon/Rounded-Content-View/README.md

-Rounded-Content-View
+Rounded Content View
 ====================

 Rounded content view for Mac OS X

 It's also possible to alter the titlebar gradient color.
-Actually that's possible becuase we're using textured window here and as a bunes we get this weird but cool effect.
-In order to make it a whitish and flat you need to change the `ContentBorderThickness`, the best way to do this is to set `setAutorecalculatesContentBorderThickness` property to `YES`.
+Actually that's possible becuase we're using textured window here and as a bonus get this weird but cool effect.
+In order to make it a little bit whitish and flat you need to change the `ContentBorderThickness`, the best way to do this is to set `autorecalculatesContentBorderThicknessForEdge` property to `YES`.

 ```objectivec
 [[self window] setAutorecalculatesContentBorderThickness:YES forEdge:NSMaxYEdge];